AventusM/approt_combined/README.md

 ### Quick dev setup

 1. Read prerequisites in the client/server directories (basically npm install)
-2. Run `docker-compose -f docker-compose.android.yml up` to run the app in development mode.
+2. Run `docker-compose -f docker-compose.android.emulator.dev.yml up` to run the app in development mode.
 You need to have the android emulator online at this stage.
+3. Alternatively run `docker-compose -f docker-compose.android.device.dev.yml up` to do the same with an actual device.
+Almost required when working with the camera functionality.
+Use it with `scrcpy` to mirror the phone on the pc.

 ### Time tracking